vadikko2/python-cqrs-mkdocs/docs/saga/storage.md

 - If matched, it updates the context and increments the version (`version + 1`).
 - If not matched, it raises `SagaConcurrencyError`, indicating the state was modified by another process.

-#### 2. Row Locking (Recovery Safety)
+#### 2. Row Locking (Recovery Safety and Deadlock Mitigation)

-When recovering a saga (e.g., after a crash), it is critical that only one worker picks up the saga to avoid duplicate execution.
+When recovering or exclusively updating a saga (e.g., after a crash), it is critical that only one worker picks up the saga to avoid duplicate execution.

 - `load_saga_state(..., read_for_update=True)` uses `SELECT ...
-FOR UPDATE` (in SQL databases).
+FOR UPDATE` (in SQL databases), acquiring a row-level lock on the saga execution record.
-- This acquires a row-level lock on the saga execution record.
+- Other workers attempting to lock the same saga will wait or fail, ensuring exclusive access.
-- Other workers attempting to lock the same saga will wait or fail, ensuring exclusive access during the recovery process.
+- When the storage supports **`create_run()`**, the saga holds the session (and thus the lock) only between checkpoints; commits are done at key points, which shortens lock duration and reduces deadlock risk.

 ## Choosing Storage